Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

-Feminist theory urges to shift from a rather uncritical engagement with technology design to acknowledging the transformative and relational potential of technology.
-If gender continues to be treated uncritically in relation to technology, the danger is, as Balsamo puts it, that ``new technologies will be used primarily to tell old stories – stories that reproduce, in high-tech guise, traditional narratives about the gendered, race-marked body" \cite{balsamo1996technologies}.
+Feminist theory urges to shift from a rather uncritical engagement with technology design and testing to acknowledging the transformative and relational potential of technology.
+If gender continues to be treated uncritically in relation to technology, the danger is, as Balsamo puts it, that ``new technologies will be used primarily to tell old stories - stories that reproduce, in high-tech guise, traditional narratives about the gendered, race-marked body" \cite{balsamo1996technologies}.
+Through a critical engagement, feminist theory developed modes of inquiry into the gendered knowledges and practices and intersectional structures of power \cite{lykke2010feminist,dignazio2020data}.
 A deeper engagement with ideas and practices of gendering robots from the Feminist and Gender Studies scholarship would likely exceed the scope of this literature review.
 With this section, we wanted to introduce core ideas from Gender Studies that could illuminate the results of this review and provide the HRI scholarship with a different, more complex, understanding of the concept of ``gender."
-We acknowledge the many epistemological differences between the two fields of studies, but nevertheless hope to inspire an interdisciplinary cross-pollination that could enrich the understanding of what it means to \textit{gender} robots.
+We acknowledge the many epistemological differences between the two fields of studies, but nevertheless hope to inspire an interdisciplinary cross-pollination that could enrich the understanding of what is at stake with regards to the \textit{gendering} of robots.